 Challenges to teacher wellbeingResearch 8 Feb 2023 6 minute read

-In recent years, a range of external factors such as natural disasters, epidemics and the COVID-19 pandemic have negatively impacted school communities in the Pacific Islands.
+In recent years, these external factors have presented as natural disasters, epidemics and the COVID-19 pandemic, which have negatively impacted school communities in the Pacific Islands.
 It is for this reason that the fourth cycle of the Pacific Islands Literacy and Numeracy Assessment (PILNA) administered in 2021 included – for the first time – contextual questionnaires on teacher wellbeing.

 PILNA 2021 found that despite teachers reporting confidence and general satisfaction in their work, there were notable challenges to their wellbeing.
 Alarmingly, on average across the region, 80 per cent of students had teachers who frequently experienced stress and 65 per cent were overwhelmed by their job.